gracejiang/SimpleTodo/README.md

 **Challenges**

-It was difficult passing data through intents.
+Learning to pass data through different intents was confusing.
 I'm still learning about how the key/value pairs work between two different intents.

 **Misc**